Mammoth Cave National Park is located in the central part of Kentucky. The park covers an area of 82.55 square miles (213.8 sq km).

 Although this cave is larger, it was not the first cave recognized as a national park.
 That distinction goes to Wind Cave National Park located in South Dakota.

 Mammoth Cave is currently recognized as the longest cave system in the world.
 To date, there are no known longer cave systems.
-There are caves that have larger rooms or more geological cave formations, but cave matches the length of this cave system.
+There are caves that have larger rooms or more geological cave formations, but the cave matches the length of this cave system.

 One of the primary ways to experience the national park is through cave tours offered by the National Park Service.
 There are traditional tours through the larger cavern spaces and unique cave formations.
-However, for the more adventurous, there are tours that will take you down drop-offs and crawling along between narrow spaces.
+However, for the more adventurous, there are tours that will take you down drop-offs and crawl along between narrow spaces.
 These tours are not for the claustrophobic.